Health Conditions

 Medical Disclaimer

 This article is for informational purposes only and does not constitute medical advice.
-Retatrutide is not FDA-approved for back pain or any indication.
-Chronic low back pain can have many causes beyond obesity, including structural abnormalities, disc disease, and neurological conditions.
-Seek evaluation by a spine specialist or orthopedic physician.
-Do not start or stop any medication without consulting your healthcare provider.
+Retatrutide is not FDA-approved for any indication, including osteoarthritis.
+Osteoarthritis management should involve an orthopedic specialist or rheumatologist.
+Do not start or stop any medication, and do not delay recommended surgical procedures, without consulting your healthcare provider.
+Weight loss medications should be used under medical supervision.

 Sources & References